Radeonisos/stats_animation/README.md

 import 'package:stats_animation/stats_animation.dart';
 ```

-then you can use the package with a map of String and double (you can adapt all parameters)
+then you can use the package with a map of String and double (you can adapt all parameters like Colors, size, aligment etc)

 ```dart
 Scaffold(